DNA SCIENCE blog posts

 Stem Cell Symphony

 Young nursing home resident Stuart Matheson has end-stage Huntington’s disease.
 Yet he’s been getting better since hospice volunteer Kelsey Raye began sharing her iPod with him.
 Could U2 music have reawakened stem cells in Stuart’s brain?
 Then the unexpected happens.
 Is science to blame?
 Or something more sinister?

-Human Genetics: The Basics
+Human Genetics: The Basics, second edition